 (Pulmonary Function Lab)There they measure her lung function.
 Usually this gives her CF team of doctors and nurses a good idea of her overall lung health.
 Her Pfts should be similar each visit and if a decline is noticed it could be an indication of infection.
-Thus requiring oral antibotics, impatient IV antibotics, steroids, etc.
+Thus requiring oral antibiotics, impatient IV antibiotics, steroids, etc.

 Next, we usually see a slew of doctors from her CF team.
 Sometimes we meet with them once a year or sometimes more depending on Madeline's needs are what the cf teams feels is best.

-Oftentimes, we see a social worker, nutritionist, physical therapist(for breathing technique to cough out mucous, excersize techniques, etc),
+Oftentimes, we see a social worker, nutritionist, physical therapist(for breathing technique to cough out mucous, exercise techniques, etc),

 After meeting with those other members of the team, we finally see her CF Doctor.

-There are 4 pulmonologiat that make up the pediatric cf clinic but we usually see the same Doctor regularly, as he has followed and managed Madeline's cf health since we transfered to Hopkins CF clinic when she was 2 years old.
+There are 4 pulmonologists that make up the pediatric cf clinic but we usually see the same Doctor regularly, as he has followed and managed Madeline's cf health since we transferred to Hopkins CF clinic when she was 2 years old.
 We love Dr. R!